aureliojoseph/questions_app/README.md

 ## Features

 - Users can view a list of questions.
-- Users can select and answer to a question and view their answers.
+- Users can select and answer to a question and get a result compliment.
+- Emoji feedback is displayed based on the user's result.
 - Simple and intuitive user interface.

 ## Getting Started